dgaydukov/cert-aws/sa/files/sa.md

 * `GetFaceDetection/GetLabelDetection/GetCelebrityDetection` - use jobId from above operation to get results real-time face recognition:
 * upload video to kinesis video using `PutMedia`
-* crete stream in rekognition using `CreateStreamProcessor` and provide 4 params:
+* create stream in rekognition using `CreateStreamProcessor` and provide 4 params:
     * input - kinesis video stream
     * output - kinesis data stream to store processed results (places separate json file for each analyzed frame).
 You can use KCL from ec2 (with asg) to read from stream and do some processing.
     * settings - `CollectionId` where you store faces to compare and `FaceMatchThreshold` (default 80%)